 Having a deep understanding of how to exploit defenders’ natural tendencies in order to move them out of space is perhaps the most important element of ‘game intelligence’.
 Ten Hag’s side display this in abundance, making them an ideal case study.

-The graphic below outlines the possession phase in it’s most basic form.
-It may seem completely obvious, but in the new age of complex tactical theory, it’s easy to forget the fundamentals that drive it all.
-As we will see throughout this article, most attacking strategies can be related back to the effective use of space and time.
+The graphic below outlines the established possession phase in it’s most basic form.
+Increasingly, football matches at the elite level are becoming a complex battle of strategies, but it’s important not to forget the fundamentals that drive it all.
+As we will see throughout this article, most attacking concepts can be related back to the effective use of space and time.
 Teach players how to manipulate these elements, and the game is theirs.

 Watching Ajax in action, it’s clear that Ten Hag’s players have a total understanding of football’s core.
 Their ability to constantly adapt to the conditions of the game suggests that they haven’t merely been instructed, but rather educated.